SaimAhmad-h/simple_weather_agent/README.md

 Simple Weather AI Agent is a Python-based AI application that combines a Large Language Model (LLM) with a weather API to answer weather-related questions in natural language.

-The project uses the Groq API with the LLaMA 3.1 (8B) model to understand user requests and decide when to fetch real-time weather information from an external API.
+The project uses the Groq API and the LLaMA 3.1 (8B Instant) model to understand user queries, determine when weather information is required, call an external weather tool, and generate a final response based on real-time weather data.

-This project demonstrates the basic idea of tool-augmented AI systems, where an LLM can interact with external services to provide up-to-date information.
+This project demonstrates the fundamentals of AI agents, tool calling, and LLM integration with external APIs.

 ---

 ## ✨ Features

-* 🌦️ Real-time weather information
+* 🌦️ Real-time weather information retrieval
-* 🧠 Natural language query understanding
-* ⚙️ Weather API integration
-* 🤖 LLM-powered response generation
+* 🤖 LLM-powered query understanding
+* 🛠️ Tool-calling architecture
-* 📍 Location-based weather retrieval
+* 📍 Location-based weather lookup
+* ⚡ Groq-powered inference using LLaMA 3.1 (8B)
+* 🔄 Plan → Action → Observe → Output workflow
+* 🛡️ Robust API error handling
-* 🐍 Simple Python implementation
+* 🐍 Beginner-friendly Python implementation
-* 📚 Beginner-friendly project structure

 ---